loioladev/loioladev/README.md

 # Hello there 👋

-I'm a Computer Scientist from Brazil.
-Currently, I am enrolled in a cientific initiation project about artificial intelligence and machine learning.
-I'm passionate about algorithms and data structures, and I'm always looking to learn more!
+I'm a Computer Scientist from Brazil, almost graduated from college!
+I'm passionate about algorithms, data structures and machine learning, and I strive to make the world better as a Software and AI Developer!

 ## 📫 How to reach me